amazon-science/abstractive-factual-tradeoff/abstractive_constraints/README.md

 Install
 -------

-To install, type `pip install ./abstractive_constraints`.
+To install, type `pip install ./abstractive_constraints` in the root folder of this repository.